bxparks/AceRoutine/examples/MemoryBenchmark/README.md

       delegate to `ClockInterface` which is a template parameter.
 Saves only 0-40 bytes of flash on on AVR processors, but 100-1500 bytes of flash on 32-bit processors.
-    * Add benchmark for 'Manual Delay Loop' which uses a simple function to implement the functionality of a `COROUTINE()` that loops every 10 milliseconds.
+    * Add benchmark for 'One Delay Function' and 'Two Delay Functions` which use functions with a non-blocking if-statement to implement the functionality of a `COROUTINE()` that loops every 10 milliseconds.
-        * Illustrates clearly that AceRoutine should rarely be used on 8-bit processors because it consumes 450 extra bytes for the 1st coroutine, and another 300 bytes for each additional coroutine.
+    * Remove `COROUTINE_DELAY_SECONDS()` functionality.
+Saves about 200 bytes on
-        * On 32-bit processors with large amount of flash memory, the flash consumption overhead is not as limiting.
+      AVR processors, mostly from the removal of `udiv1000()` which takes almost 180 bytes.
+Replacing with native `/1000` does not help that much because that consumes about 130 bytes and is 3X slower on AVR processors.

 ## How to Generate